LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 ### Resource Fields with Unknown Values and Field Masks

-The Transport API departs from some of the common conventions of gRPC + proto3 interfaces.
+The Transport API departs from some of the common conventions of gRPC + proto3 APIs.
 In particular, it varies on how it handles resource fields that may have an unknown value.
 This concept is often referred to as **"nullability"** because relational databases typically represent an unknown value as NULL and implement ternary logic.